 A host of sculptures collaborate and become a chorus: a pouting stained glass window; a human- scale votive candle adorned with waxen ears; a wicker-chain morphs into a human spine; chandeliers shaped like breasts suspend over us with intent; a sandy table in the form of an eye are vying for attention.
 This fractured human body is patrolled by a mysterious, statuesque white horse further creating a surreal setting.

 Dilston Grove – having been a historic church, one of the first concrete buildings of its size in Britain – still carries the idea and the scale of the ritualistic.
 With Jonathan Baldock’s work occupying such a cavernous space where sculptures are stretching from floor to ceiling, we were encouraged to step within the artist’s created reverie loaded with mythological, folkloric and ceremonial meaning.

 The Dilston Grove installation became animated when Jonathan Baldock collaborated with Vancouver’s Kokoro Dance company who interacted within it, in bespoke, sculptural costumes via a series of performances in the gallery space on 2, 7 and 8 July accompanied by live music from Luke Barton and Craig Swan.
-Please see below for the documentation of Kokoro’s performance at our gallery.

 THERE’S NO PLACE LIKE HOME is generously supported by The Paul and Louise Cooke Endowment, The Foyle Foundation, Weber Industries, KERAX, Arts Council England and Southwark Council.